-Since her father Strachan Donnelley's death in 2008, Ceara Donnelley has been committed to carrying forward his work and legacy.
-She has done so as Vice Chair and Strategic Counsel of the Center for Humans and Nature, the non-profit Strachan founded to explore and promote human responsibilities to nature, and as co-editor of Frog Pond Philosophy, a compendium of Strachan's best writing and thinking that was published in 2018 by the University Press of Kentucky.
+Since her father Strachan Donnelley’s death in 2008, Ceara Donnelley has been committed to carrying forward his work and legacy.
+She has done so as a board member, co-chair, and now chair of the Center for Humans and Nature, the non-profit Strachan founded to explore and promote human responsibilities to nature, and as co-editor of Frog Pond Philosophy, a compendium of Strachan’s best writing and thinking that was published in 2018 by the University Press of Kentucky.

 Ceara graduated from Yale summa cum laude with a BA in History, and later received her JD from Yale Law School.
 She splits her time between New York City and Charleston, where she lives with her two children, two dogs, and four cats, recreating the Dr. Dolittle menagerie of her own childhood.